mariyatom/Tic-Tac-Toe-Game/README.md

     - Event Listeners
 - Create multiple small functions
 - Debug code you have written
-- Practice working with more complex algorithms
+- Practise working with more complex algorithms
-- Know when to ask for help, and don't stay stuck for too long
+- Know when to ask for help, and don't stay stuck for too long.

 ## Summary

 Today we're going to build an all time classic game, Tic-Tac-Toe!
-All of the coding practice you have done so far in sprint 3 and 4 has been fairly on the rails, so in this challenge we're going to give you a blank page and more freedom to tackle the problem in your own way.
+All of the coding practice you have done so far in Sprints 3 and 4 has been fairly on the rails, so in this challenge we're going to give you a blank page and more freedom to tackle the problem in your own way.
 This is an exercise in problem solving and algorithmic thinking.
-This README provides instructions for _a_ possible solution... but!
-As always with programming, there are a many different ways you could build Tic-Tac-Toe.
-If you have some programming experience already, and want to go off the beaten path to solve this challenge - go for it.
+This README provides instructions for _one_ possible solution but(!) as always with programming, there are a many different ways you could build Tic-Tac-Toe.
+If you have some programming experience already and want to go off the beaten path to solve this challenge - go for it!

 ## See it in action

-If somehow you have made it this far in life without encountering Tic-Tac-Toe (AKA Noughts and Crosses, or Xs and Os), you can check it out [here](https://playtictactoe.org/).
+If somehow you have made it this far in life without encountering Tic-Tac-Toe (AKA Noughts and Crosses, or X's and O's), you can check it out [here](https://playtictactoe.org/).

 ## Timebox